 Denison seeks to provide competitive total compensation packages to its executive officers to ensure that it attracts and retains the most talented individuals.
+Accordingly, the Compensation Committee relies on input from independent compensation advisors from time to time and other outside information, including the insight of Board members.
 Denison's target compensation position is the median against a peer group of similar type and size of Canadian mining companies.